Learn more about Jira Cloud products, features, plans, and migration.

 Pro tip: To reduce your number of child issues, try splitting the parent issue.
 For example, if an epic has too many stories, it might be a sign that your epic can be split into multiple epics.
 Or if a task has too many subtasks, it might deserve to be split into multiple tasks.
 Learn more about structuring work for your agile team.

-What are hierarchy levels?
+What are issue type hierarchy levels?

 By default, Jira supports three levels of hierarchy: